-Multi-track editing is sometimes necessary if there are different audio or video tracks you need.
-You can choose the format you want and will typically be able to convert it to another format, so you are working with the same ones throughout the project.
+Multi-track editing is sometimes necessary if you need different audio or video tracks.
+You can choose the format you want and will typically convert it to another format, so you are working with the same ones throughout the project.

 Effects and transitions are a big part of video editing.
-Sometimes you want to change colors, make audio changes, or replace another part of the video.
-This is all possible in the program.
-This is very convenient, especially when trying to balance it.
+Sometimes you want to change colors, make audio changes, or replace another video part.

-Sometimes, you simply want to edit the end result on a computer or take your work home with you.
-You can make lower resolution versions for the editing, and then it will render back to the high-quality video for the final product.
+Sometimes, you want to edit the result on a computer or take your work home.
+You can make lower-resolution versions for editing, rendering it back to the high-quality video for the final product.

-However, this app will let you see the feedback or render different parts in advance.
-That way, everything syncs up on the timeline in the exact way that you wanted it to.
+However, this app will let you know the feedback or render different parts in advance.
+That way, everything syncs up on the timeline exactly as you wanted.